SharePoint/sp-dev-docs/docs/design/web-part-levels.md

 Edit Item Level – opens the property pane with specific item level configuration options.
 Note that the bounding box stays in the active/selected state.

-Move – The transparency of the item drops to 65% and a drop shadow surrounds the item
+Move – The transparency of the item drops to 65% and a drop shadow surrounds the item.

 Remove – When the X Remove icon is selected the toolbar hides and the item fades out making room for the specific layout to reflow.